ckormanyos/wide-integer/README.md

 This macro disables compile-time checks for `std::is_trivially_copyable` and `std::is_standard_layout`.
-These checks provide assurance (among other attributes) that `uintwide_t`'s constructor(s) satisfy rules needed for mixed-language C/C++ usage.
+These checks provide assurance (among other attributes) that `uintwide_t`'s constructors satisfy rules needed for mixed-language C/C++ usage.
-Some older legacy target/compiler systems have have faulty or incomplete STL implementations that lack these compile-time templates.
+Some older legacy target/compiler systems might have non-standard or incomplete STL implementations that lack these compile-time templates.
 For such compilers, it makes sense to deactivate these compile-time checks via activation of this macro.
 This macro is disabled by default and both the trivially-copyable